briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 21. _(u)_ "Security personnel" includes any person who either is a sheriff, deputy sheriff, marshal, deputy marshal, township constable, or a police officer of a municipal corporation or has successfully completed a peace officer's training course pursuant to Ohio R.C.
-109.71 to 109.79 and who is hired to provide security for the premises on which bingo is conducted.
+[109.71][ORC Section 109.71] to 109.79 and who is hired to provide security for the premises on which bingo is conducted.

 22. _(v)_ "Charitable purpose" means that the net profit of bingo, other than instant bingo, is used by, or is given, donated, or otherwise transferred to,